LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 #### Best sequence length
 To find the best spot on the path, the best-subsequence algorithm calculates the average climb rate for each subsequence of this length.\
 Then the best point is the middle point of the best subsequence.

+#### Estimate climb rate
+When checked, the app attempts to estimate the climb rate at the best point computed previously.
+This climb rate affects the size of the filled square in the telemetry frame and is also announced as part of the voice output.\
+The expected climb rate is calculated as a weighted average, where the weight of each point is the inverse square of it's distance to the optimal point.

 ### Telemetry Frame
 #### Zoom switch